 - Render the fat at a lower temperature to help prevent overcooking, removing the liquified lard as quickly as possible.

 My crockpot seemed like it might be perfect for the lower-temperature cooking.
-And to help increase my yield, I decided to grind the fatback this time rather than cubing it.
+And to increase my yield, I decided to grind the fatback this time rather than cubing it.

 - Several pounds of pork fatback